Samu1311/XRD1-VR/blogposts/08_Video_Presentation.md

 # 🌟 Forward to the Past – Final Presentation
 *A VR Journey Across Four Ancient Civilizations*

-Welcome to the final showcase of our XR development project, **Forward to the Past** — an interactive VR adventure that transports players through four iconic ancient worlds: **Mesoamerica, Egypt, China, and Greece**.
+Welcome to the final showcase of our XR development project, **Forward to the Past** — an immersive VR adventure that transports players through four ancient worlds: **Mesoamerica, Greece, China, and Egypt**.

-Over the course of seven weeks, our team designed, developed, and connected a complete multi-room VR experience built entirely in Unity using the XR Interaction Toolkit.
-Each room features its own atmosphere, mechanics, and culturally inspired puzzles, all connected through a central time-travel hub.
+Over seven weeks, our team created a complete multi-room VR experience in Unity using the XR Interaction Toolkit.
+Each room features its own theme, interactions, and culturally inspired puzzle, all connected through a central hub.

-Below you’ll find our **official video presentation**, where we walk through the concept, development process, technical details, and final gameplay.
+Below you’ll find our **final gameplay video**, showing the full experience from start to finish.

 ---

-## 🎬 Project Presentation Video
+## 🎬 Final Gameplay Video

-👉 **Watch the full presentation here:**
+👉 **Watch the gameplay here:**
 (https://youtu.be/CyPfIuBo3qU)

+This video presents a continuous walkthrough of:
+- The main hub
+- All four puzzle rooms
+- Interactions, animations, and final transitions

 ---

-## 🧭 What’s Inside the Presentation?
+## 🧭 What You’ll See in the Gameplay

-### ✨ 1.
-Project Overview
+### ✨ Main Hub
-- Core concept behind *Forward to the Past*
-- How the idea evolved
-- What we aimed to achieve from a design and learning perspective
+A central area acting as a time portal, letting the player travel to each historical room.

-### 🏺 2.
-Scene & Experience Design
+### 🏺 Ancient Rooms & Puzzles
-- Structure of the Main Hub
-- How rooms load additively in VR
-- Artistic direction and environmental storytelling

-### 🧩 3.
-Puzzle Mechanics
-- **Mesoamerica**: Pressure-plate puzzle
+#### **Mesoamerica – Samuele**
+- Three pressure plates triggered by stone boxes
+- A glowing calendar that activates when the puzzle is solved

+#### **Egypt – Alejandro**
-- **Egypt**: Sphinx object-collection task
+- An animated Sphinx reacting to placed items
-- **China**: Gong-strike mechanism
+- Audio cues that guide the player through the puzzle to find objects

+#### **China – Eliza**
+- A gong that players can strike
+- An animated door that opens as the puzzle response

+#### **Greece – Ginta**
-- **Greece**: Oracle interaction + myth vases
+- Interactive vases displaying Greek myths

-### 🛠️ 4.
-Technical Implementation
+- A randomized Oracle giving yes/no answers

+---

+## 🛠️ How It Was Built (Quick Overview)

-- Unity XR Interaction Toolkit
+- Unity + XR Interaction Toolkit
+- Grabbable objects, rigidbody physics, and event-driven interactions
-- Prefab structure & scene management
+- Additive scene loading for smooth transitions
-- Collisions, interactions, events
-- Performance considerations

-### 👥 5.
-Team Workflow
-- Parallel development per room
-- Merges of initial environments, then a few larger merges of the functionality
-- Troubleshooting merge conflicts & XR issues
+- Tools such as mesh combining and auto-grabbable setup to optimize workflow
-- Reflections on teamwork and iteration
+- Custom systems for instructions and interactions

-### 🚀 6.
-Final Gameplay
-- Full walkthrough of every room
-- Portal transitions
-- Visual polish & effects

 ---